ekary/pieceThem/README.md

 If you commend that out for some reason, then you must change the first elseif after that to just if.

+Interrupts:

+This script is set up to handle interrupts automatically based on whether or not you have bullets.
+If you do it will use pointblank to interrupt, if you don't then it will use kneecap.
+The catch is that you have to add the lines for the mobs windup attacks yourself.
+You will see the script called Interrupts in triggers, just add the lines into that script and you'll be off and running.